 Snapper

-Locally Snapper season starts around October and finishes towards April.
-The big reds migrate inshore due to the warmer water temperatures which provide ideal spawning conditions.
-Dawn, Dusk, and tide changes are considered the best times to catch snapper.
+Locally, Snapper season starts around October and finishes towards April.
+The big reds migrate inshore due to the warmer water temperatures, which provide ideal spawning conditions.
+The best times to catch snapper are Dawn, Dusk, and tide changes.
 Snapper will take a variety of baits and soft plastics.
-For bait a 7 to 8 foot rod with a 4-7 kg rating paired with a 4000 or 5000 size reel spooled with 15-30 pound line is great.
+When bait fishing a 3-6 or 4-7kg rod that’s 7 to 8 feet long paired with a 3000, 4000 or 5000 size reel spooled with 15-30 pound line is excellent.
 Good bait options include pilchards, silver whiting, squid, and salmon.
-When it comes to soft plastics, a 7 foot 3-6 kilo rod paired with a 3000 size reel great.
-Good soft plastics include jerk shads, whip baits, curl tails or paddle tails between 3 and 5 inches in a variety of colours.
+A 2-5kg or 3-6 kg rod around 7 feet in length paired with a 3000 size reel is great when soft plastics fishing.
+Suitable soft plastics include jerk shads, whip baits, curl tails, or paddle tails between 3 and 5 inches in various colours.
 We encourage you to read our detailed guide on how to catch snapper.

 Targeting Salmon at Dromana Pier